gyamfi01/project3/README.md

 ## Assistance

-If you are having trouble completing any part of this project, then please talk with the course instructor during the laboratory session.
+If you are having trouble completing any part of this project, then please talk with the course instructor or TLs during the laboratory sessions.
 Alternatively, you may ask questions in the Discord channel for this course.
 Finally, you can schedule a meeting during the course instructor's office hours.